 What are the advantages and disadvantages of a doctorate of business administration (a PhD in Business Administration or Doctorate in Business Administration (DBA))?
 I discuss some of the advantages and disadvantages of a PhD in Business Administration in this post.
 I will also discuss a bit about executive doctoral programs in business that are quite similar.

 What I will try to do is be as helpful as I possibly can, such that you can be well informed about your decision in doing a doctorate.
 After all, that is the genesis behind the whole r3ciprocity project.
 There is so much to consider when you are thinking of a finance, accounting, social sciences, or in the natural sciences (You should read this great blog post about how to become a business school professor – it’s helpful), finance, accounting, social sciences, or in the natural sciences.
 This decision to do a PhD is probably one of the most important decisions of your life–it was for me–and yet there is so little available on the web, or at least information that is accessible to a newbie audience.
 If you want, you can check out Google Scholar for academic articles on this topic.
 There are many, but most people are not aware of these articles as they are out of the general reading audience.
+You might find this blog post on why you should NOT get a doctorate very useful.

 By the way, this post was inspired based on my ‘thesis help’ series on YouTube where I am trying to provide helpful advice for anybody that is thinking of doing graduate school, particularly those interested in doing a masters or PhD in a business school.
 Here is a video about why you might want to get a DBA or a PhD degree in Business Administration: